grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ## Supported data formats

-Time series visualizations require time series data&mdash;a sequence of measurements, ordered in time, and formatted as a table&mdash;where every row in the table represents one individual measurement at a specific time.
-Learn more about [time series data](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/fundamentals/timeseries/).
+Time series visualizations require time-series data&mdash;a sequence of measurements, ordered in time, and formatted as a table&mdash;where every row in the table represents one individual measurement at a specific time.
+Learn more about [time-series data](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/fundamentals/timeseries/).

 ## Alert rules